 if we scented time the way we

 remember me as a black-winged fury

 hovering over your bed at night because

 except some burning blue

-cedar wood and cheap combs,
+cedar wood and a cheap comb

-a cancer that gnaws through the joints
+that gnaws through the joints

 like packs of rats chewing through cables